iniarski/stacked_ids/features.md

 ### Distribution of attacks in sequential dataset

-The data was divded int windows of size Sequence Length, offset by Sequence shift, from the resulting sequences only those were chosen, that contained at least one positive sample
+The data was divded into windows of size Sequence Length, offset by Sequence shift, from the resulting sequences only those were chosen, that contained at least one positive sample

 | Sequence length | Sequence shift | Total samples | Attack Samples | Attack % | Normal Samples | Normal % |
 |-----------------|----------------|---------------|----------------|----------|----------------|----------|